nqdu/AxiSEMLib/README.md

 ## step1 : Download axisem-1.4
 Download version 1.4 of [axisem](https://github.com/geodynamics/axisem).

-If you want to use the fast version, you should substitute `src/nc_routines.F90` in `SOLVER/`.
+If you want to use the fast version, you should substitute `nc_routines.F90` in `axisem/SOLVER/` with that in `src/`.

 ## step2: download required software
 1. create a new environment with conda: